The Power of Stories

 MARVIN: This story is a true story about a woman's experience when she was a little girl in the woods of Pennsylvania in 1923.
 Her name was Tessie Lutz.

 CURWOOD: All right.
-Now let's hear that true story.
+Now let's hear that true story from 70 years ago.
 Tessie and the Wolf.

 MARVIN: It goes like this.
 In 1923, when Tessie Lutz was just 7 years old, she went out with her father to chop wood.
 The Pennsylvania forest was covered with snow, and her father's ax sung a steady rhythm: a-cha, cha, cha.
 Which lulled Tessie.
 She sat on the wagon bench and played with her doll and thought about Christmas just a few days away.

 Then the chopping stopped, and the woods were eerily quiet.
 Tessie looked up to see her father resting his ax and looking across the clearing.
 He was watching a beautiful dog, an unusual dog taller and broader in the shoulders.

 "Well that's a wolf, honey.
 They've been gone for almost 50 years, but there it stands."

 Tessie's father quietly reached under the bench of the wagon and he pulled out a rifle.
 As he took aim, Tessie went over and tugged on his jacket.
 "Daddy -- why are you going to shoot the beautiful dog?"